-This article, appearing here for the first time in English, was commissioned by the Torino Film Festival to accompany a John Cassavetes retrospective in November 2007, and was published there in a substantial catalogue/collection in Italian translation.
+This article was commissioned by the Torino Film Festival to accompany a John Cassavetes retrospective in November 2007, and was published there in a substantial catalogue/collection in Italian translation.
 I’m sorry I can’t do a better job of illustrating this: apart from some pictures of Cassavetes, Rowlands, and Carol Kane, there are no appropriate images available to me.
 I’m grateful, in any case, to Jim Healy and Emanuela Martini for asking me to write this. — J.R.

 Cassavetes’ Prelude and Postscript: The Original Shadows and A Woman of Mystery